aryan781898-create/Coding_world/README.md

 #this program give us sum of input numbers:

-👉# THIS IS MY SECOND AND THIRD CODE BUT MODIFIED VERSION:
+👉# THIS IS MY SECOND AND THIRD CODE BUT MODIFIED VERSION:#👈

 #we make a table of n: